Articles in this section

 https://liveid.namirialtsp.com/app/docs/LiveID+Requirements.pdf

-The User must successfully pass the compatibility test before starting to a video identification session.
+The User must successfully pass the compatibility test before starting a video identification session.
 The requirements verified during the compatibility test must be maintained during the whole video identification session.
 A demo version of the compatibility test is available here:

 https://liveid.namirialtsp.com/app/service-webrtc_test/